SpenceKonde/DxCore/README.md

 ### Writing to Flash from App
 It is possible to write to the flash from the application code using the included Flash.h library.
 See the documentation for more information.
 Note that the API is completely different in every way from the Flash.h used on MegaCoreX and megaTinyCore (which use the same flash library).
 They were developed independently and reflect both the differences between the two NVM controllers and the differing programming ideologies of the author of the libraries.
-I make no claim that mine is better, though I note that at the time, I didn't belive it would be possible to get that behavior.
+I make no claim that mine is better, though I note that at the time, I didn't believe it would be possible to get that behavior.
 I was barely able to find the 4 bytes of flash in the bootloader section that this needs!
 See the [**Flash Library Documentation**](https://github.com/SpenceKonde/DxCore/blob/master/megaavr/libraries/Flash/README.md)

 ### Servo Support